Skip to content

 AMBER KELLY

-Amber Kelly moved to Rosendale in 2009, writes for the BlueStone Press, has worked in elder care, cleaning the Rosendale Theatre, and organizing the community garden in Tillson.
+Amber Kelly, House Manager, moved to Rosendale in 2009, writes for the BlueStone Press, has worked in elder care, cleaning the Rosendale Theatre, and organizing the community garden in Tillson.
 Formerly, Kelly worked at Kripalu Center for Yoga and Health for thirty years; three years as executive assistant, three years as facility maintenance, one year as Norwalk juicer for spa and sauna and whirlpool cleaning, three years cleaning, three years doing child care, one year doing lost and found, three years working with volunteers in the veggie prep area, three years cooking for 600 people, three years as food services director, then spa director for seven years increasing spa services from five to forty-two.
 In 2005, Kelly held the position of interim director of operations for nine months.
 Kelly is a trained yoga teacher, wave work therapist, quantum biofeedback therapist, Reiki therapist, massage therapist, Ayurvedic Lifestyle Consultant, and has a black belt in tai kwon do.
 Amber earned an associate’s degree in fine arts from Berkshire Community College, and a bachelors degree in business and economics from SUNY, Saratoga Springs.

 Blake Shapiro